kyberdrb/Arduino_UPS/README.md

 # Documentation
 The documentation consists of hardware and software part.
 The hardware documentation consists of an electrical scheme and used parts.
+It resides in "hw_doc" directory.
-The software documentation consists of an action diagram of the Arduino program.
-Source code is included as well.
+The software documentation consists of an action diagram of the Arduino program.It resides in "sw_doc" directory.
+Source code is included as well and can be found in "arduino_ups" directory.
 Every aspect of this project is thoroughly explained in this documentation.

 # Hardware documentation